ehabsmh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 22: Displays users and their home dirs, sorted by users Script 23: Finds all empty files and directories in the currrent directory and all subDIR'S Script 24: Lists files with specific format
+Script 25: Script that takes first letter of every line and display it as a meaningful word